 Give pie the ability to be held in your hand, and you've got a meal on the run.

-Adding a little bit of apple cider vinegar helps tenderize the dough.
+Apple cider vinegar: Adding a little bit of apple cider vinegar helps tenderize the pie dough.
 You can also use white vinegar or even lemon juice.
 It's the acid that does the trick.
+Don't worry, you won't taste it.

 Chill out that dough

+Many people are intimidated by making pie crust from scratch, but they needn't be.
 (As a side note, many people are intimidated by anything with more than four legs, and they are perfectly justified in that.
 Just saying...)

-The idea is to keep small pockets of fat within the flour so that when baked the fat releases steam and creates the flakiness so desired in pie crust.
+The real key to pie crust is bein' chill about it.
+Wait, no, I mean chilling it...a lot.
+The idea is to keep small pockets of butter within the flour so that when baked the fat releases steam and creates the flakiness so desired in pie crust.

+Keep your butter cold (grating frozen butter is my method of choice), and your water very cold so as not to melt the butter (half water and half ice).
 Chilling also helps protect against crust shrinkage, especially if you are blind-baking the crust, i.e., baking the crust before filling it with something that doesn't get baked, like a pudding pie.

-How to make pie crust from scratch
+How to make an all butter pie crust

 Step 1: Stir the dry ingredients together